 Let me say from the outset I have nothing against ducks.

-But when they spoil an eagerly anticipated catch-up with said granddaughter then they definitely get crossed off my Christmas card list.
+But when they spoil an eagerly anticipated catch-up with my 2-year-old granddaughter then they definitely get crossed off my Christmas card list.

 Let me explain.

-Naturally we're all short of as few bob in the run up to Christmas so lunch is a supermarket cooked chook, some rolls and a bit of coleslaw.
+Naturally we're all short of a few bob in the run-up to Christmas so lunch is a supermarket cooked chook, some rolls and a bit of coleslaw.
 You get the picture.

-I was late and Miss Two was a little scratchy by the time I plonked myself down on the blanket beside her for Grandad time.
+I was late and Miss Two was a little scratchy by the time I plonked myself down on the blanket beside her for Grandad time in the park.